Azure-Samples/netappfiles-cli-crr-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to use Azure CLI commands for Azure NetAppFiles to a Cross-Region Replication NFSv4.1 Volume."
+description: This project demonstrates how to use Azure CLI commands for Azure NetAppFiles to a Cross-Region Replication NFSv4.1 Volume.
 ---

 # Azure CLI NetAppFiles CRR Sample Script